LAST UPDATED – 10/18/22 – Detailed Seville Spain Visitor Guide

 How to Get There

 If you are visiting Seville from outside of Spain, there are a number of ways that you can get there.
 For those visiting from outside of Europe, the easiest way to get to Seville is to fly into the Seville Airport (SVQ).
 If you are visiting from elsewhere in Europe and have the time, an attractive alternative to flying into Seville would be to take the rail system.
 The rail system in Europe is quite advanced, and the rail system within Spain is no exception.
 In fact, taking the train can save you time versus driving if you are heading to Seville from other locations within Spain as well.
-If you are traveling to Seville from another location within Spain and would like more information on travel times by train and by car, I have included a map below for you to review.
+If you are traveling to Seville from another location within Spain and would like more information on travel times by train and by car, I have included a map in my Seville Spain visitor guide below for you to review.

 Best Time to Visit

 Average Temperature (°F)

 Because it is located in the southern part of Spain, the temperatures in Seville typically don’t drop below freezing, even during the winter months.
 However, that doesn’t mean that temperatures don’t get a little chilly during the months of December thru February.
 If you are looking for warm weather when you visit, you will want to target the months of May thru September.
 During these months of the year, there will typically be high temperatures in the upper 70s or even 80s and low temperatures that don’t get much cooler than the upper 50s.
 The summer months of June thru August are typically the busiest tourism months in Seville, so the shoulder months of May and September may be your best options overall.